Princeton UIL Fall Classic

 This is NOT a shorter version of LD or Policy.
 You have two minutes.
 Just give me a clear explanation on why your side is correct.
 Essentially, this is a crystallization debate.
 Brief evidence is necessary, but this is not a card v. card debate.
 Don't chastise your opponent for not having evidence for things that are generally known.
 Don't chastise your opponent for not addressing your case in the Constructive; they don't have to.
 Don't provide definitions unless it is truly necessary.
 Don't be FRANTIC!
 Calm, cool delivery is best.

 Speech: For oratory and Informative speaking, I am looking for a unique perspective on the topic you chose.
 With Informative, inform me.
 I don't mind advocacy but I am not looking for a Persuasive speech.

 Interp: I try really hard not to take notes during your performance as I want to give you my full attention.
-If you can make me forget that I am timing you, that is a great thing indeed.
+If you can make me forget that I am timing you, that is great.
 It means, you took me to a new place, time, thought and away from the real world for the moment.
 That means you hit the mark!
 I love that.
 I enjoy all types of selections, those with many characters and those with one.
 I judge on how well done you performed that selection.

 LD/PFD: If you spread you will not get the win.
 Spreading is for policy debate.
 Keep it there.
 In LD, good analogies are just as good if not better than evidence.
 I want to hear logic and reasoning.
 Seriously, if you spread, it will be really hard to get the win.
 In PFD, if you spread you will not get the win.
 This is the layperson's version of Policy.
 It's more evidence driven.
 But it is not policy.
+Seriously, do not spread.